top of page

 After the runway show, our prototype was presented by our classmates.
 The concept for our prototype was very well received.
 However, there were a few drawbacks to it as well.

-After seeing the demonstration the class came up with the following insights on our design: 1.
+After seeing the demonstration the jury came up with the following insights on our design: 1.
 The garment could have used one more day's work.
 2. The music selection was great 3.
 It was a moment that sparked a sense of emotion and connection which the audience.

 4. The fact that we were using cards to give context to our concept was a well-thought-out move.